cloudera/director-spi/README.md

   .configKey("instanceNamePrefix")
   .name("Instance name prefix")
   .defaultValue("director")
-  .defaultDescription("Prefix that Cloudera Director should use when naming the instances"
+  .defaultDescription("Prefix that Cloudera Altus Director should use when naming the instances"
       + " (this is not part of the hostname)") .build());
 ```

 #### Implementing display properties

 The [DisplayProperty](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/DisplayProperty.html) interface represents an output property whose value needs to be displayed to the user.
-It holds the metadata that Cloudera Director needs in order to set up a UI element (widget) to display the value.<sup>1</sup> Each display property has a display key that uniquely identifies it within its scope for localization.
+It holds the metadata that Cloudera Altus Director needs in order to set up a UI element (widget) to display the value.<sup>1</sup> Each display property has a display key that uniquely identifies it within its scope for localization.

 The [DisplayPropertyToken](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/DisplayPropertyToken.html) interface is a simple wrapper around a display property that helps eliminate boilerplate code in enumerations of display properties.

-The Director SPI provides builders and utility classes for working with display properties and display property tokens.
+The Altus Director SPI provides builders and utility classes for working with display properties and display property tokens.
 Typical usage is similar to that for configuration properties, except that the enum constant may also know how to extract the value of the property from an underlying cloud-specific detail object.

-<sup>1</sup>*Note:* The current version of Cloudera Director does not display resource properties, but future versions will, so the plugin should define them correctly.
+<sup>1</sup>*Note:* The current version of Cloudera Altus Director does not display resource properties, but future versions will, so the plugin should define them correctly.

 #### Implementing validation

-The [ConfigurationValidator](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/ConfigurationValidator.html) interface enables cloud-specific validation logic of configuration parameters, and provides a way for Cloudera Director to highlight specific fields in the UI with associated validation errors.
+The [ConfigurationValidator](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/ConfigurationValidator.html) interface enables cloud-specific validation logic of configuration parameters, and provides a way for Cloudera Altus Director to highlight specific fields in the UI with associated validation errors.

 The [DefaultConfigurationValidator](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/util/DefaultConfigurationValidator.html) class is an implementation that verifies that required configuration properties are present in a configuration.

 The [CompositeConfigurationValidator](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/util/CompositeConfigurationValidator.html) class is an implementation that applies a sequence of validators in order.
 It stops when it encounters an error, so that a downstream validator can assume that all upstream validators have been satisfied.
 This allows a validator to make simplifying assumptions, like not having duplicate logic to ensure that a required configuration property value is present before checking its validity.

 The [Validations](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/util/Validations.html) class provides utility methods for validator implementations.
-These methods automatically handle some of the tricky aspects of letting Cloudera Director know how to associate validation errors on configuration properties with the appropriate UI elements.
+These methods automatically handle some of the tricky aspects of letting Cloudera Altus Director know how to associate validation errors on configuration properties with the appropriate UI elements.

 #### Implementing localization

 The [LocalizationContext](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/LocalizationContext.html) interface encapsulates three things: a locale, a hierarchical context namespace, and a mechanism for resolution of locale-specific string values.
 This class and the surrounding infrastructure helps plugins provide support for localization of configuration properties, display properties, and error messages.
-Although Cloudera Director and the existing plugins do not yet do localization, a plugin which follows the conventions around localization can take advantage of automatic localization support in the future.
+Although Cloudera Altus Director and the existing plugins do not yet do localization, a plugin which follows the conventions around localization can take advantage of automatic localization support in the future.
 A localization context has a string key prefix that can be used for namespacing in localization lookups.

 The [DefaultLocalizationContext](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/util/DefaultLocalizationContext.html) class provides a default implementation that does not actually do any localization.